Rational curves on O'Grady's tenfolds: The classes of the divisors

 where $t_r\in \tau$ is the point corresponding to the unique curve in $\tau$ passing through $\nu(r)\in \rho_0$; this curve is well defined for every $r\in\rho$, because the base points $q_1,...,q_8$ of $\tau$ do not belong to the rational curve $\rho_0$.
 In particular, $I_{\rho\times\tau}$ is a smooth variety.

 By definition of $D_1'$, following again the notation introduced in Remark \ref{rem.D.schematic} we have:

 Observe that $j$ is a closed immersion, hence proper, and $p_\tau$ is a finite surjective morphism of non singular manifolds, hence flat.
-Under these hypotheses pushforward and pullback commute along cartesian square, and we get:
+Under these hypotheses pushforward and pullback commute along cartesian squares, and we get:

 We pass to $D_1\cdot\cT_1$.
 In Remark \ref{rem.D1eD1'} we have noticed that that $D_1\subsetneq D'_1$ and that the divisors coincide once restricted to $\cJ^8_{|2H|^{sm}}\subseteq\M_{v_1}$.
 Regarding the three sheaves of \(\cT_1\) supported on reducible curves, by Lemma \ref{lem.checks.D.T}.(1) they do not belong to \(D_1\).
 We conclude that: